chaserileyroberts/MoonTracker/README.md

 You can automatically install all of the Python packages used by the project with pip and the requirements.txt.

 `pip install -r requirements.txt`

+### Adding api_keys.py to the Project

+Next, add api_keys.py to the root directory of the project.

 ### Running